spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/using-secrets.md

 ## Advantage of using Secrets

-- All secrets are encrypted at rest hence are stored securely.
+- All secrets are made available to the containers at runtime.
 - Changing secrets redeploys all services using it automatically.
 - Makes the container images for flexible to use in different environments.
 - You can create the secret once and use it in multiple services.